 Eriophyes homophyllus

-The gall mite Eriophyes homophyllus produces hairy galls on Blackthorn (Prunus spinosa) and Plum/Damson (Prunus domestica).
-The galls are found almost exclusively along the midrib and in the vein axils with a small opening on the underside.
+The gall mite Eriophyes homophyllus produces rounded hairy galls on Blackthorn (Prunus spinosa) and Plums/Damsons/Bullace etc. (Prunus domestica).
+The galls are found mainly along the midrib on the leaf upperside.
+There is small hairy opening o nthe leaf underside.
+The galls are often flushed pink.

 Eriophyes similis on blackthorn, plums and damsons; and Phyllocoptes eupadi on bird-cherry